Azure/azure-iot-sdk-c/provisioning_client/devdoc/azure_provisioning_faq.md

   - This question depends on the situation:

-    - **Development**: The SDK ships with a way to either specify a PEM certificate and key or to use a development DICE HSM implementation that generates a test x509 certificate with a pre-generated key.
+    - **Development**: The SDK ships with a way to either specify a PEM certificate and key, or to use a development DICE HSM implementation that generates a test x509 certificate with a pre-generated key.
 This enables the developer to quickly get up and running to test their solutions.

     - **Production**: For production situations, the developer should create a custom HSM library to retrieve the certificate from a hardware backed HSM or a software solution (for more information on this please see [using custom hsm](https://github.com/Azure/azure-iot-sdk-c/blob/main/provisioning_client/devdoc/using_custom_hsm.md))